linev/jsroot-test/README.md

     [shell] node test.js --create

+Run more tests:

+    [shell] node test.js --create --more

-If SVG file differs from stored in repository, diiference can be checked with command:
+If SVG file differs from stored in repository, difference can be checked with command:

     [shell] ./testdiff.sh TH1/TH1.svg